19 - File Dialog

 The ability to enter paths and filenames from the keyboard

-The ability to define custom locations in the filesystem that are one-click away
+The ability to define single-click custom locations (assigns) in the filesystem

 The ability to easily navigate the entire filesystem, including the LAN